plackyhacker/plackyhacker.github.io/shellcodez/intro.md

 When writing shellcode we need to carry out the same four tasks to establish a reverse shell, but we need to program it in assembly language, which presents us with a different set of problems.

+In the next article I will write about Windows calling conventions and some basic assembly language.

 [Home](https://plackyhacker.github.io)